Cordoba Patios Festival 2025 – the Ultimate Guide to Visiting

 If you want to see as many courtyards as possible, then visiting the city during the festival of the patios in Cordoba is your best bet.
 The open courtyards are dotted around the historical centre, spread out across several districts.
 You could spend several days ticking them all off your list, although once you’ve seen a dozen, you’ve pretty much got the gist.
 There is a downside to visiting during the Patios of Cordoba Festival – everyone else will be checking them out too!

-Dates for the Cordoba Flower Festival 2024 have been announced on the official patios website, and this is the best place to find dates for future patio festivals too.
+Dates for the Cordoba Flower Festival 2025 will be announced on the official patios website, and this is the best place to find dates for future patio festivals too.

 History of Los Patios de Cordoba